lukevoyer/lordle/README.md

 <img src="https://i.imgur.com/oVLf4Aj.png" alt="drawing" width="400"/>

 ## Added Features
-* Since this is mostly revolved around being a copy of Wordle that doesn't reuire internet, games are shared by seed instead of by http link.
+* Since this is mostly revolved around being a copy of Wordle that doesn't require internet, games are shared by seed instead of by http link.
 When results are shared they dipaly as such:

 ```bash
 Lordle c2xpbmc 6/6